Peakboard/peakboard-templates.github.io/_templates/MQTT_Example/en.md

 ---
 layout: article
-title: MQTT Example
+title: MQTT as Data Source
 description:
-  - This board shows how to use MQTT as data source.
-It uses multiple screens to show how different Peakboard Boxes and visualizations could work together.
-It's possible to call for maintanance and supply on one screen and react to the calls on the second screen.
+  - This visualization shows how to use MQTT as a data source&#58; The monitors are located at different points in the production hall.
+For example, the worker has one of these monitors at his station and can request maintenance.
+The production manager can react to messages on another monitor.
+The response time is therefore much faster and shows how different Peakboard Boxes and visualizations can work together.
 lang: en
 weight: 600
 isDraft: false
 ref: MQTT_Example
 category:
-  - MQTT
+  - Production
-  - Touch
+  - Interaction
-  - Interactive
+  - Scripting
-  - Button
+  - Lean Management
 image: MQTT_Example_EN.png
 download: MQTT_Example_EN.pbmx
 overview_description: